sachiotomita/tweet-searchlet/README.md

 the searchlet is a program running on search bar (location bar) of browser.

-this is incernated by "javascript:" pseudo schema.
+this is incernated by "javascript:" pseudo protocol.

 Using sample: